Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Introduction

 The literature lacks a thorough examination of \emph{transfer learning} (TL) for RL with $Q^*$ estimation that is supported by theoretical guarantees.
 We pioneer this investigation by first delineating the transferred RL problem within the framework of MDPs, where we formally define the \emph{RL task discrepancy} based on differences in reward functions and transition probabilities.
-To facilitate a transferred algorithm that aims at direct estimation of the $Q^*$ function, we derive an important theoretical result.
-This result explicates the relationship between task discrepancy and the divergence of $Q^*$ functions of different MDPs.
-Given that reward functions and transition probabilities can be readily estimated in practical applications, this also guarantees the tangible efficacy of transferring MDP tasks that display minor discrepancies.
-This precise definition of the TL for RL, along with our theoretical finding, lays the groundwork for both the development of an estimation procedure and subsequent theoretical analysis.
+To facilitate a transfer algorithm that aims at direct estimation of the $Q^*$ function, we derive a theoretical result that explicates the relationship between task discrepancy and the divergence of $Q^*$ functions of different MDPs.
+Given that reward functions and transition probabilities can be readily estimated in practice, this also guarantees the tangible efficacy of transferring MDP tasks that display minor discrepancies.